Shrimp Saganaki

 salt to taste

-3. Pour the mixture into an oven-safe baking vessel (like the saganaki) and arrange the shrimp on top.
-Grate some Mozzarella on top and place under the broiler for about 5 minutes or until the shrimp have turned pink and the cheese becomes a golden brown.
+4. Place on the upper rack of your oven and broil for about 5 minutes or until the shrimp have turned pink and the cheese becomes a golden brown.

 You’ve gone and done it now – I am really wanting those shrimps.
 That dish looks amazing Peter…..Jan drools over the screen.